 Dimmuborgir Lava Formations

 Iceland is a land shaped by fire and ice.
 Volcanoes have given Iceland much of its natural heritage, including its black sand beaches, geothermal hot springs, mountainous peaks and valleys.
 The explosions of red-hot, flowing lava has created some pretty spectacular scenery and the Dimmuborgir lava formation are a prime example of this.
 The naturally occurring volcanic rock formations here resemble crumbling castles.
 Dimmuborgir means “dark castle” or “dark fort”.
 Once you see these structures, we know you’ll understand why.
 The piled up, dried lava walls and arches bear a striking resemblance to a dark, deserted city.
 What’s more, unusual shapes such as swirls, honeycombs, and diagonal lines decorate this already mysterious natural wonder.

 Iceland’s mighty Dettifoss waterfall is known as The Beast.
 It’s the most powerful waterfall in Europe and will leave you feeling dwarfed by its size and might.
 This behemoth of a waterfall features staggering water flows of 6,816 cubic feet per second (193 m³/s).
 Film fans will also recognize the waterfall from the opening scene of Ridley Scott’s Prometheus.

 Stops on Iceland’s Diamond Circle Route

 These aren’t the only places to visit on the Diamond Circle.
-The basalt rock formations at Vesturdalur valley, the horseshoe-shaped Ásbyrgi canyon, and the fossils that make up the high cliffs at Tjörnes peninsula are some of the highlights you’ll get to experience when you travel the Diamond Circle.
+The basalt rock formations at Vesturdalur valley.
+As well as the horseshoe-shaped Ásbyrgi canyon, and the fossils that make up the high cliffs at Tjörnes peninsula are some of the highlights you’ll get to experience when you travel the Diamond Circle.

 © All rights reserved